Your browser doesn't support the features required by impress.js, so you are presented with a simplified version of this presentation.

 • Estimation of perturbation forces

-• Estimation of contact forces
+• Managing contact forces

 • Extension of the notion of motor cortex as way for motor control planning

-Robots
+Robots and Quadrupeds

-Vehicles - Real vehicles
+Vehicles - Full and Small Scale vehicles

 Challenges/Opportunities: